neuronsimulator/nrn/docs/python/programming/gui/pwman.rst

-.. method:: PWManager.landscape
+.. method:: PWManager.landscape(boolean)

-    Syntax:
-        ``p.landscape(boolean)``

-    Description:
     Determines if postscript printing is in landscape or portrait mode.